kamir/kstreams-perf-test/README.md

 + What are the limits of a workload?
 When will it fail due resource limits?
 + What is the optimization potential for a workload in a given cluster?

-This projects provides example programs, reference workloads, and an analysis procedure.
+This projects provides example programs, reference workloads, and a systematic analysis procedure.

+![The KStreamsApplication Flow Model](docs/intro.png)

+We define workload types and workload profiles to describe the conditions of a particular KStreams program.
 These tools can be used together to answer the questions above.

-![The KStreamsApplication Flow Model](docs/intro.png)

 ## Quick-Start - using Confluent Platform (locally installed)